StrangeRanger/bash-style-guide/docs/guidelines/style.md

 ////
 //// tab | Exported Variables

-- **Naming Conventions**: Use uppercase letters, separating words with underscores (`_`) and prefixing the variable name with `E_`.
+- **Naming Conventions**: Use `UPPER_SNAKE_CASE` with an `E_` prefix for exported variables (e.g., `E_PATH`).
-    - **Reason**: The `E_` prefix, combined with uppercase letters, clearly indicates that the variable is an exported/environment variable.
-This convention aligns with standard Unix coding practices for environment variables, typically using uppercase letters and underscores.
-It also helps differentiate exported variables from other types of variables, making your code easier to read and maintain.
-    - **Example**:
-        ```bash
-        export E_PATH="$HOME/.local/bin/"
-        ```
+    - **Reason**: This naming convention helps distinguish exported variables from other variable types and aligns with standard Unix practices.
+(1)
+        { .annotate }

+        1. **Exported and Environment Variables**: Under Unix conventions, environment variables are written in `UPPER_SNAKE_CASE`.
+However, just like constants, using the same naming convention for exported variables can cause confusion and lead to accidental modifications of existing environment variables.
+A prefix such as `E_` is used to differentiate exported variables from others while adhering to the `UPPER_SNAKE_CASE` convention.

-- **Declaration**: Use `export` at the time of, or immediately after, initializing exported variables.
+- **Declaration**: Use `export` when initializing an exported variable or immediately afterward.
-    - **Reason**: Immediately exporting variables after initialization ensures that they are available to child processes and subshells.

 ///// details | Example
     type: example